Microscopic Variability Alters Macroscopic Rotation Speed in Stochastic Spiral Waves: Methods and Results

 where the expectation $\mathbb{E}$ averages over fluctuations.
 Analogous limits for $\Gamma$ are not possible, since the second and third components of $\mathcal{C}_\sigma$ converge to a limiting quantity that rotates with $\Omega(t)$.
 As above, we are interested in the expansions

-where the odd terms vanish by symmetry.
-A change in the sign of the noise does not invert the perturbation or the angular velocity.
-Thus, when averaged, the odd terms yield equal and opposite contributions that cancel each other out.
+where the odd terms vanish because the system remains invariant upon taking $\sigma \to - \sigma$ and $W^Q \to - W^Q$.
 In order to compute the coefficients in Eq.~(\ref{eq:orb_drift_expansion}), we need to expand the dynamics of the perturbation $\varphi$ in the form

 Extracting the linear part of $\mathcal{D}_\sigma$ by decomposing Eq.~(\ref{eq:def:cal:r:s}) as

 and isolating the $O(\sigma)$ terms in Eq.~(\ref{eq:dphi}) after substituting Eq.~(\ref{eq:varphi}) in it, we arrive at